kmualim/ml-for-accessibility/README.md

   bash process.bash
   ```
 - process.bash proceeds to isolate the x,y,z coordinates of the given activity for input into our algorithm.
-- the output consists of (stair/walk)_(x/y/z)_.csv files and these x,y,z coordinates were then subsequently concatenated to produce a spectogram
+- the output consists of (stair/walk)_(x/y/z)_.csv files and these x,y,z coordinates were then subsequently concatenated to produce a spectogram <br>

 ![](images/walk.png)
 Figure 1: Spectrogram of "Walk"